-- A. What year was your parent company (if applicable) established? - B. What is the business of your parent company? - C. What is the total number of employees in the parent company? - D. What are the total revenues of your parent company? - E. How many employees of your parent company have the skill set to support this effort? - F. How many of those employees are accessible to your organization for active support? - G. What year was your firm established? - H. Has your firm ever done business under a different name and if so, what was the name? - I. How many employees does your firm have? - J. How many employees in your firm are involved in this type of project? - K. How many of those employees are involved in on-site project work? - L. What percent of your parent company's revenue (if applicable), is produced by your firm? - M. Corporate resources available to perform the work, including any specialized services, within the specified time limits for the project - N. Availability to the project locale - O. Familiarity with the project locale - P. Has your firm ever done business with other governmental agencies?
+- A. What year was your parent company (if applicable) established? - B. What is the business of your parent company? - C. What is the total number of employees in the parent company? - D. What are the total revenues of your parent company? - E. How many employees of your parent company have the skill set to support this effort? - F. How many of those employees are accessible to your organization for active support? - G. What year was your firm established? - H. Has your firm ever done business under a different name and if so what was the name? - I. How many employees does your firm have? - J. How many employees in your firm are involved in this type of project? - K. How many of those employees are involved in on-site project work? - L. What percent of your parent company's revenue (if applicable), is produced by your firm? - M. Corporate resources available to perform the work, including any specialized services, within the specified time limits for the project - N. Availability to the project locale - O. Familiarity with the project locale - P. Has your firm ever done business with other governmental agencies?
 If so, please provide references. - Q. Has your firm ever done business with the State of South Dakota?
 If so, please provide references. - R. Has your firm ever done projects that are like or similar to this project?
 If so, how many clients are using your solution?
-Please provide a list of four or more locations of the same approximant nature as the State where your application is in use along with contact names and numbers for those sites.
-The State of South Dakota has a consolidated IT system.
-Either any references given should be from states with a consolidated IT system, to be acceptable or the reference should be a detailed explanation on how you will modify your work plan for a consolidated environment that you are unfamiliar with.
+Please provide a list of four or more locations of the same approximant nature as the State where your application is in use along with contact names and numbers for those sites. - S. Provide third party security audits of the four projects you provided for R above (if applicable).
+The State will sign a non-disclosure statement, as needed, to receive these audits, within the limits of the State's open records law.
+If there are no audits of these projects then provide, unedited and unredacted results of such security testing/scanning from third-party companies and/or tools that has been run within the past 90 days.
+To protect proprietary or confidential information, the state will agree to non-disclosure of any information provided as a result of such a request as appropriate.